Please enable JavaScript in your browser to use this page.

 Monitoring

 During one week in October 2022 (before the trial), we monitored walking, cycling and vehicular traffic levels on roads around Southlands.
-Please note that this is raw data.

 Before the detailed survey, we will do the same exercise to understand how traffic flows have changed.
 We will compare and interpret both sets of data.